≡ Menu

 • A female Finnish Spitz is 15 to 18 inches in height and weighs between 16 to 22 pounds

-Finnish Spitz Temperament and Personality
+Temperament and Personality

 But be warned…

-Finnish Spitz Health Concerns
+Potential Health Concerns

 • Canine hip dysplasia: In this heritable condition, the thigh bone doesn’t snugly fit into the hip bone and causes lameness and pain in both the rear legs.
-Arthritis can develop as the dog ages
+Arthritis can develop as the dog ages.

 • Patellar luxation: The patella means the kneecap.
 Luxation is the dislocation of a part of the anatomy.
-This condition occurs when the knee joint slides in and out of place which causes pain
+This condition occurs when the knee joint slides in and out of place, which causes pain.

-It’s true that these diseases are not necessarily life threatening, most if not all can become quite expensive to treat particularly if they recurring.
+And while it’s true that these diseases are not necessarily life-threatening, most, if not all, can become quite expensive to treat, particularly if they recur.

 This is why…

-We here at IndulgeYourPet always advise any new pet owner to take a moment and see what it might cost to purchase a pet insurance policy on their new loved one.
-This way if they ever do become sick or injured in the future, you won’t be on the “hook” for 100% of the cost of treatment.
+We here at IndulgeYourPet always advise any new pet owner to take a moment and see what it might cost to purchase a pet insurance policy for their new loved one.
+If they ever become sick or injured in the future, you won’t be on the “hook” for 100% of the cost of treatment.

-For more information on who we “feel” currently offers some of the “best” pet insurance policies on the market right now, be sure to check out our Top 10 Best Pet Insurance Companies article.
+For more information on who we “feel” currently offers some of the “best” pet insurance policies, check out our Top 10 Best Pet Insurance Companies article.

 { 0 comments… add one }